Forward contracts can be a very useful tool for business planning and budgeting.

 Exporters are always fighting against competition and the currency markets, but a forward contract could help.

-Working directly with a currency company can help reduce the risk, firstly they can help with quoting exchange rates to enable a quote to be made and if the business is won a forward contract can be put in place to protect the order, the added advantage being that because the quote is in the client’s own currency a little extra can be added hopefully increasing the profit margins.
+Working directly with us can help reduce the risk.
+Firstly, we can help with quoting exchange rates to enable a quote to be made.
+If the business is won a forward contract can be put in place to protect the order.
+An extra advantage being that because the quote is in the client’s own currency a little extra can be added increasing the profit margins.

 We are happy to talk to you if you feel your business could benefit from Forward Contracts.